OpenTC4/OpenTC4/README.md

 # OpenTC4

-**OpenTC4** is a clean-room reimplementation of Thaumcraft 4, featuring fully original code and assets.
+**OpenTC4** is a faithful clean-room reimplementation of Thaumcraft 4, featuring fully original code and assets.
 Built on the same version of Minecraft from 2014, we attempt to make a full working alternative for modpacks.

-> 🔮 *A clean-room reimplementation of Thaumcraft 4 with modern code, original assets, and full 1.7.10 compatibility.*

 ---